The block on the south side of Beacon between Arlington and Berkeley is 596 feet in length and 112 feet from Beacon to Alley 421.

 William Goddard and T. Bigelow Lawrence subsequently subdivided the land and began selling lots to individual purchasers.

-At the east end, on September 1, 1859, they sold the corner lot at Arlington and Beacon (with a frontage of 40 feet on Beacon) to John C. Gray, and on October 27, 1859, they sold the lot next to it (also with a frontage of 40 feet) to John Simmons.
+Eastern Parcels.
+On September 1, 1859, the partners sold the corner lot at Arlington and Beacon (with a frontage of 40 feet on Beacon) to John C. Gray, and on October 27, 1859, they sold the lot next to it (also with a frontage of 40 feet) to John Simmons.
 John Simmons purchased John Gray’s land on November 1, 1859, and purchased an additional 5 foot wide strip of land to the west on April 30, 1860, from William Goddard and T. Bigelow Lawrence.
 John Simmons subsequently had 1-2-3 Arlington built on the combined lot.

 Original Construction.
 All of the houses on the south side of Beacon between Arlington and Berkeley had been built by 1866.